rob-moss/terraform-iks/README.md

             github.com
             prathjan.github.io

+### Create TFCB Workspaces using the TFE Provider

-7. Follow the instructions in the "tfe" folder of this repository to provision the TFCB Workspaces.
+1. Follow the instructions in the "tfe" folder of this repository to provision the TFCB Workspaces.

+### Execute Plans in Terraform Cloud Workspaces

-8. Open the Workspace "{cluster_name}_global_vars" in TFCB and queue a plan manually.
+1. Open the Workspace "{cluster_name}_global_vars" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.

-9. You will execute the Runs in the workspaces in this order:
+2. You will execute the Runs in the workspaces in this order:

     {cluster_name}_iks - See section below on "Provision IKS Policies and IP Pools with TFCB"